 Academic integrity ensures that all students have a fair and equal opportunity to succeed.
 Any behavior that provides an unfair advantage to one student is unacceptable and will not be tolerated.
 Each piece of work completed by a student must be solely a reflection of that student's own work or his or her contribution to a collaborative effort.

 The following procedure for proctoring exams will be strictly adhered to:

-- Professors provide an amount of time required to complete an exam.
+- Instructors or faculty provide an amount of time required to complete an exam.
 This time frame is used to determine whether or not a student has sufficient time to complete the exam before the Testing facility closes.
 If there is not sufficient time to complete the exam before the Testing facility closes the student will not be allowed to begin the exam and will need to reschedule for another day.

 - Students using other testing facilities MUST contact their approved testing proctor for specific center instructions and rules for testing as well as scheduling procedures.

 - Student must show proper picture identification (i.e. Driver’s license, Military ID, Student ID).